viktor-bujko/nswi041_enrollments_module/seminar-work-template.md

 _Normal_

 - A user opens the enrollments form.

-- The user fills information about the course and schedule ticket for enrollment.
+- The user fills information about the course for enrollment.

+- System fetches all available schedule tickets for given course and provides them to the user.

+- The user completes the enrollment request by making a choice about the desired schedule ticket and filling it in the request.

 - The user sends an enrollment request.